Does ExpressVPN have a Kill Switch?

 Kill Switch is one of the most overlooked features of ExpressVPN, but it is crucial for optimal security and privacy.
 Modern-day VPNs are reliable, but you might encounter an occasion where your connection suddenly drops.

 ExpressVPN is one of the best Virtual Private Network (VPN) providers in the world, based in the British Virgin Islands.
-Some of its premium features include 3000+ servers in 94+ countries, blazing fast servers, strong 256-bit AES encryption, and so much more.
+Some of its premium features include 3000+ servers in 94+ countries, blazing fast servers, strong 256-bit AES encryption, a zero-log policy – that keeps ExpressVPN from storing any user data, and so much more.

 In today’s article, we’ll check out ExpressVPN’s kill switch feature in detail.
 Before we get started, make sure to read out a detailed ExpressVPN review.